We are Greater Cincinnati’s nonprofit devoted to positively changing lives in the fight against HIV/AIDS.

 Through HIV prevention, housing and care, our work to end the HIV epidemic is essential to a healthy community.

-A hybrid learning experience
+A free hybrid learning experience

 The Fight Isn’t Over